 What is Vichyssoise?

-Vichyssoise is a French word that literally means cream of potato and leek soup.
+Vichyssoise is a French word that literally means cream of potato and leek soup…and is usually served cold.
 Lore has it that a man named Louis Diat, who hailed from a French town called Vichy, created a cold version of leek and potato soup by stirring in cold milk.
 He served this at the Ritz-Carlton in New York where he was the chef.

-- Prepare ingredients before you begin.
-Wash leeks well to remove dirt and debris.
-Pat dry.
-Dice celery, parsnips and onions.
-Roughly chop the cauliflower.
+Step 3: Trim leaves off cauliflower and then roughly chop.
 It’s going to get pureed later, so it doesn’t matter if you have beautiful florets or not.

-- Heat large soup pot or dutch oven over medium-high heat.
-Saute chopped leeks, onions, celery and parsnips with salt and pepper in olive oil.
-If you prefer, use a couple Tablespoons veggie broth to saute the veggies and make this an oil free soup.
+Step 5: Heat large soup pot or dutch oven over medium-high heat.
+Saute chopped leeks, onions, celery and parsnips with salt, pepper and turmeric.
+Use olive oil or a couple tablespoons veggie broth to saute the veggies an oil free soup.

-- Use a hand-held immersion blender to puree soup until desired creamy consistency is achieved.
+Step 9: Use an immersion blender to puree soup until desire creamy consistency is achieved.
+For a smoother pureed vegetable soup, transfer in batches to a high speed blender.

 Debra’s Pro Tips